masc-ucsc/livehd/docs/projects.md

 Main features:

-* Create a webhook (mada3?) http://notes.spencerlyon.com/2016/01/04/github-pro-tips/
-* Script capable of queuing multiple requests, and execute in-order in a local disk
-* Mark some tests for benchmarking (bench?) and trigger only those tests separately
 * Create scbench to gather stats and performance counters
 * stat.begin, stat.end, stat.pause
 * Aggregate stats in a single json file even across many runs